DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/final-project.md

 Your final project will be to craft a comprehensive five-minute sound design piece.
 This project serves as an opportunity to apply your skills and creativity to produce a professional-grade soundtrack.
 You may choose one of the following two options for your sound design:

-1. **Original Animated Short**: Create a sound design for an animated short film.
+1. **Original Short**: Create a sound design for an animated or live action short film.
 2. **Feature Film Scenes**: Select three contrasting scenes from a feature film to design your sound design.

 Here are some options: